PickYourOwn.org

 For more about the types of pectin sold, see this page!

-Step 8 - Mix the Apricots with the pectin and cook to a full boil
+Step 10 - Mix the Apricots with the pectin and water, then heat to a full boil

-Stir the pectin into the Apricots and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
-It should take about 5 to 10 minutes to get it to a full boil (the kind that can not be stirred away).
+Stir the pectin into the Apricots, add the 1/2 cup of water (or apricot juice or peach juice), and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
+It should take about 5 to 10 minutes to get it to a full boil (the kind that cannot be stirred away).

-When the berry-pectin mix has reached a full boil, add the rest of the sugar (about 4 cups of sugar per 6 cup batch of Apricots) and then bring it back to a boil and boil hard for 1 minute.
+When the berry-pectin mix has reached a full boil, add the rest of the sugar (about 4 cups of sugar per 6 cup batch of Apricots) or other sweetener, and then bring it back to a boil and boil hard for 1 minute.

 I keep a metal tablespoon sitting in a glass of ice water, then take a half spoonful of the mix and let it cool to room temperature on the spoon.
 If it thickens up to the consistency I like, then I know the jam is ready.
 If not, I mix in a little more pectin (about 1/s to 1/2 of another package) and bring it to a boil again for 1 minute.